 Minimalism also means focusing more on yourself.
-I meditate for 15 minutes a day and reflect on what makes me strong and eliminate things that may be weighing me down.
-Here I can recommend the app "Calm", where you can choose different meditation courses and also set reminders.
+Meditate for 15 minutes a day and focus on what makes you strong and say goodbye to things that may be weighing you down.
+I can recommend the "Calm" app, which allows you to select different meditation courses and set regular reminders.

 6. Go out into nature

-The connection to nature has been lost to us in recent years.
-But there is nothing that is more reassuring than to be in the nature.
-Living minimalistically also means regaining focus on our nature.
+The Connectedness to nature has been lost to many people.
+But there are few things as calming as spending time in the fresh air.
+Living a minimalist lifestyle also means regaining our focus on nature.

 7. Spend time with friends

 Spend more time with the people who make you happy.
-You will quickly realize that friendships are the most important thing - and that material things are actually of little importance.
+You will quickly realize that good, honest and genuine friendships extremely important for your well-being - and that material things are of less importance.

 8. Cancel unimportant appointments

-Do you sometimes have appointments that you think are completely unnecessary?
-Some meetings give you no added value and only steal your time?
-Then don't be too shy to cancel an appointment.
-So learn, say no to be able
+Do you sometimes have appointments that you actually think are completely superfluous?
+Do some meetings give you no added value and just steal your time?
+Then don't be too embarrassed to cancel an appointment.
+So learn, say no to be able to.

 9. Make clear decisions